jhwheeler/flow-feed/README.md

 # FlowFeed

-## A customizable news and research feed.
+## A customizable news and research feed

 ### v1.0 Desired Functionalities